Shell mode¶

 carrier shell is alpha-quality.

 It starts your shell inside a PTY and injects shell hooks so carrier can detect command start and end.
+Each detected command becomes a run grouped under the current session.

 Warning